Eqcell/make-xls-model-2/README.md

 -----------
 - one sheet only, no multi-sheet models supported
 - variable appears on sheet only once

+**To change:**
 - no equations for historic variables
+- reads 'xls' files only
+- does not create new output files, writing to existing only

 What the script does
 --------------------